Grilling Areas & Dimensions

 What is the Best Gas Grill?

-If your current setup needs an update or an upgrade to feed a bigger crowd, our gas grill reviews are a good place to start.
-Our Gold Award winner, the Weber Genesis II, has all the grill space and features you expect from the best grill.
-If grilling is more of a lifestyle for you than another way to cook food, then the Genesis II's heating consistency, wide cooking area and sleek look match the tasty meals you plan to serve up this summer.
+We assembled a collection of some of the best gas grills on the market today.
+Our team of reviewers spent two days assembling, testing, rating and ranking them.
+At the end of our evaluation, we chose the Weber Genesis II as the overall best gas grill because it has lots of grill space and features.
+If grilling is more of a lifestyle for you than just another way to cook food, then the Genesis II's heating consistency, wide cooking area and sleek look are a good match for the tasty meals you plan to serve up this summer.

-The Napoleon Mirage, our Silver Award winner, gives you a great grilling experience and includes an infrared side burner to get your steaks just right.
-While a bit pricey, this grill has a limited lifetime warranty and can give you years of grilling enjoyment.
+The Napoleon Mirage is another great option, and it includes useful features like an infrared side burner to cook your steaks just right.
+While a bit pricey, the Mirage has a limited lifetime warranty and can give you years of grilling enjoyment.

-Our Bronze Award winner, the Broil King Baron, is your best bet for even heating at a budget-friendly price tag.
-With its cast-iron grates and four burners, this patio grill performs remarkably well for nearly half the price of our two top-ranked grills.
+The Broil King Baron, is your best bet for even heating at a budget-friendly price tag.
+With its cast-iron grates and four burners, this patio grill performs remarkably well for nearly half the price of the two top-ranked models.

 Gas vs. Charcoal vs. Natural Gas